percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 - [EVEREST-912](https://perconadev.atlassian.net/browse/EVEREST-912) - We have added an icon and tooltip to backups column.

-- [EVEREST-928](https://perconadev.atlassian.net/browse/EVEREST-928) - We have updated all the labels on the buttons to sentence case in accordance with our standards.
+- [EVEREST-928](https://perconadev.atlassian.net/browse/EVEREST-928) - We have updated all the labels on the buttons to sentence case for consistency.

-- [EVEREST-935](https://perconadev.atlassian.net/browse/EVEREST-935) \[UI\] Enable 'cancel' button in the wizard when the user is editing a step

-- [EVEREST-938](https://perconadev.atlassian.net/browse/EVEREST-938) \[UI\] Add storage name to PITR info alert when restoring
+- [EVEREST-938](https://perconadev.atlassian.net/browse/EVEREST-938) - Restoring a database using PITR now includes backup storage name.

-- [EVEREST-962](https://perconadev.atlassian.net/browse/EVEREST-962) Bucket name sanitation HD-23050
+- [EVEREST-962](https://perconadev.atlassian.net/browse/EVEREST-962) - Bucket name sanitation HD-23050

 ## Bugs fixed